Nicki Thiim

-Nicki Thiim (born 17 April 1989 in Sønderborg, Denmark) is a Danish professional racing driver, and Aston Martin Racing works driver in the FIA World Endurance Championship.
+Nicki Thiim (born 17 April 1989 in Sønderborg, Denmark) is a Danish professional racing driver, and Aston Martin Racing works driver in the IMSA WeatherTech SportsCar Championship and also drives for SSR Performance in the Deutsche Tourenwagen Masters.

 Biography

 After competing in karting, Thiim won the 2006 Danish Formula Ford Championship.
 In 2007 he switched to touring car racing, where he finished 5th in the Seat León Supercopa Germany and raced a BMW 3 Series in the Danish Touring Car Championship.
 The driver won the 2008 Seat León Supercopa Germany with 8 wins in 16 races.

 Thiim advanced to the Porsche Carrera Cup Germany in 2009, finishing 5th.
 He also won the SP3T class at the 24 Hours of Nürburgring driving a works Volkswagen Scirocco.

 Thiim finished 4th in the 2011 Porsche Carrera Cup Germany, collecting a win and four podiums.